KendiLorna/Electronics-Sales-Analysis/README.md

 Which customer segments contribute the most to revenue and profit?

-Are younger or older demographics shifting their buying behavior
+Are younger or older demographics shifting their buying behavior?

 #### 6. Store & Regional Performance